Read Jacques Derrida with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Derrida becoming a notable philosopher.

-Causes Behind Derrida Becoming a Notable Philosopher becomes more useful once its structure is made visible.
+Causes Behind Derrida Becoming a Notable Philosopher becomes clearer once the parts stop doing different work.

-Keep Causes Behind Derrida Becoming a Notable Philosopher distinct from Most Likely Causes Behind Jacques Derrida’s Notability as a Philosopher: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep Causes Behind Derrida Becoming a Notable Philosopher distinct from Most Likely Causes Behind Jacques Derrida’s Notability as a Philosopher: the question is not only what Jacques Derrida later believed, but what conditions made the philosophy historically audible.

 Derrida’s critical engagement with the works of major Western philosophers, such as Plato, Hegel, and Heidegger, positioned him as a formidable thinker who could reinterpret and critique foundational texts in novel ways.